Summer Research & Internship Program Overview

 Funding: Internships are all funded.
 When travel is possible, stipends are designed to cover travel expenses to and from the internship location, food, lodging, and other necessities for the duration of the internship.
 The funding amount is set by Harvard each year based on the cost of living in that location, and it is not negotiable.
 Stipends are awarded in the spring before the internship begins, and recipients are expected to budget carefully and choose economical travel and housing options.
 Students who wish to travel independently on weekends may do so, but the stipend from HGHI is not designed to cover this, and students are responsible for any additional expenses they incur during the summer.
 If for any reason students need to withdraw or are dismissed from the program before completing the minimum ten weeks of employment, they must return a prorated amount of the stipend and are responsible for the travel or other expenses incurred as a result.
 Virtual internships are funded at a flat rate.

 To promote equitable distribution of summer funding across the undergraduate community, students are eligible to accept funding from only one Harvard source of funding each summer.
 Therefore, students who receive HGHI funding may not accept any additional funding from Harvard during the same summer.
 Similarly, students who accept HGHI summer funding are not eligible to receive a waiver to enroll in a Harvard Summer School course or vice versa.
 Students must disclose if they are receiving Harvard funding at any point throughout the summer, and HGHI reserves the right to modify awards accordingly.
-Failure to promptly report other Harvard-funded summer activities may be reported to the Administrative Board, and you can read more about the Summer 2021 Funding Policy here.
-Please reach out to email@example.com with any questions or to discuss requesting an exception.
+Failure to promptly report other Harvard-funded summer activities may be reported to the Administrative Board.
+More details on the Summer Funding Policy are available here.
+Please reach out to firstname.lastname@example.org with any questions or to discuss requesting an exception.

 Awards granted through HGHI are to be used to support student expenses so that students can have an educational experience, and funding can cover costs including housing, local transportation in program location (pending local public health guidelines), food, and incidentals.
 Funding students receive from Harvard sources cannot be used to pay others to provide services or be given to an organization; for example, hiring third-party researchers or clinicians, or making charitable donations.